JayPat2003/Indian-GDP-Analysis/README.md

 To run the code in this repository, you will need the following dependencies:

-- Python 3.x
+- Python 3.10.9
-- pandas
+- Pandas
-- numpy
+- NumPy
-- scikit-learn
+- Scikit-learn
-- matplotlib
+- Matplotlib
-- seaborn
+- Seaborn

 You can install these dependencies using the following command: